 Map It – 1201 1st St, Coronado, CA 92118

-- La Jolla Viewpoint (La Jolla Reservoir)
+- La Jolla Viewpoint (La Jolla Natural Park)

 This hidden secret will impress your date, no doubt!
 While it’s a little tricky to find, it’s worth the swerving drive up Mount Soledad.
 There is a small bench where you may sit to enjoy the view, but we suggest bringing your own chairs or blanket to lie down on.
 If you come for the sunset, it can get dark; so don’t forget your flashlight.
+This is a great spot to snuggle up with your love.
+It isn’t as crowded as the Mt.
+Soledad peak, but still has a similar view.

 Map It – 7334 Encelia Dr., La Jolla, 92037